Chart Color Schemes

 The level of cultural diversity witnessed in Noosaville was found to be above average when compared nationally for a number of language and cultural background related metrics

-Noosaville had a higher than average cultural diversity, with 6.9% of its population speaking languages other than English at home and 29.6% born overseas.
-Christianity was the predominant religion in Noosaville, comprising 51.5% of its population.
-Notably, Judaism, at 0.3%, was proportionally equal to the Rest of Qld's percentage.
+Noosaville's population showed higher-than-average cultural diversity, with 6.9% speaking a language other than English at home and 29.6% born overseas.
+Christianity was the prevalent religion in Noosaville, comprising 51.5%.
+Judaism, at 0.3%, was similarly represented to Rest of Qld.

 Frequently Asked Questions - Diversity